Legal & financial

 Do you need probate?

 Probate is the court's formal recognition that a will is valid and that the executor has authority to act.
-In New Zealand, probate is generally required when the estate includes property, or when financial institutions require it (most banks require probate for accounts over approximately $15,000, though this threshold varies).
+In New Zealand, probate is required when the estate includes property owned solely by the deceased, or when financial institutions require it (institutions can release sole-name accounts under $40,000 without probate, though each sets its own policy).
 If the estate is very small and has no property, you may not need probate — but check with each institution individually.
 A probate lawyer can advise you quickly on whether it's required.

 Applying for probate

 Probate is applied for through the High Court of New Zealand.
-The process involves filing the original will, a sworn affidavit from the executor, and paying a court filing fee based on the estate's value.
+The process involves filing the original will, a sworn affidavit from the executor, and paying a court filing fee of $269.
 A probate lawyer will handle this for you.
-Processing typically takes 4–8 weeks, though it can take longer if the will is contested or the estate is complex.
+Processing typically takes 3–6 weeks for a compliant application, though it can take longer if the will is contested or the estate is complex.

 Notify government agencies